jacobrosenthal/rust-training-aimldevfest-2019/src/error_handling.md

 println!("{} {}", options.input_path, options.output_path);
 ```

+EXERCISE: Implement one of these solutions to satisfy the Rust compiler.

 The Option type is actually an enum type so we lets take a full digression through enums and matching in the next section.

 # error handling playground